What is a HTML Meta Tag?

 Think of Meta elements (or meta tags) as Metadata “information understood by and visible to search engines and bots”.
-It is part of The Resource Description Framework (RDF) which is a framework for representing information in the Web.
+It is part of The Resource Description Framework (by w3.org) (RDF) which is a framework for representing information in the Web.

 Think of web pages as a resource, each web page can be identified through its unique URI (Uniform Resource Identifier).

 Each HTML document (web page) is made up of certain HTML tags (code) and what is displayed visually to humans are within body element.
 Simple HTML document structure looks like this example:

 What you put within the head tags are seen by bots

 What you put within the body tags are seen by people